Shop Subscribe

 Historical One-Point Perspective Art Project

-Famous one point perspective art pieces like “Bedroom in Arles” by Vincent van Gogh showcase the simple, yet precise method to representing a three-dimensional scene on a flat surface.
+Famous one-point perspective art pieces like Bedroom in Arles by Vincent van Gogh showcase the simple, yet precise method of representing a three-dimensional scene on a flat surface.
 Combining math skills and research on historical works of art, students will emulate an existing artwork using colored pencils and color mixing to achieve an eye-catching result.

-View the Lesson Plan: Historical One Point Perspective
+Art Lesson Plan: Historical One-Point Perspective

-Tips for Blending Colors Using Colored Pencils:
+Tips for Blending Colors Using Colored Pencils

 Students may not have much experience using colored pencils to blend and mix colors.
 Encourage them to step outside the “color inside the lines” mental framework to improve their understanding of how colors interact with each other.